dnordstrom/migraine/README.md

     myproject.com
      > gem install migraine

-## TODO
+## Todo

 1. `Migraine::Map#map` (or separate method) should be able to deal with column type differences between source and destination.
-The method should accept a block argument that takes source record as input, and relies on developer to manipulate that data and return valid destination data.
+The method should accept a block argument that takes source record as input, and relies on developer to manipulate that and return valid destination data.

         migration.map 'table' do